 The Right Way

-You can train your body to run efficiently by not stressing on running too much.
+You can train your body to run efficiently by not stressing about running too much.
 A holistic look at fitness is necessary to keep this in mind.
-Coupled with lifting heavy weights, high-intensity interval training can prepare you for the performance.
-Short, intense cardio sessions are great ways to burn fat, as compared to a high-intensity one.
+Coupled with lifting heavy weights, high-intensity interval training can prepare you for performance.
+Short, intense cardio sessions are great ways to burn fat, as compared to high-intensity one.
 HIIT produces less of an afterburn effect than a short but quick cardio session.
 Remember not to go overboard with these as you become more prone to injury and fatigue.
-A balanced fitness schedule includes a mix of cardio, varieties, intensities, strength and rest.
+A balanced fitness schedule includes a mix of cardio, varieties, intensities, strength, and rest.